 To get started, log into your Google Drive account, click the New button and select Form.
 Make forms quickly with keyboard shortcuts, and Google will autosave your updates.
 You even can create a form with the help of your research collaborator in real time.

 One of the best things about a research buddy is having someone to jump for joy alongside you with each new find.
 Cloud storage makes showing off copies of documents, photos and other finds a breeze.

 A service like Dropbox is a great place to start.
 Sign up for a Dropbox Basic account (free) and you’ll get 2GB of storage right out of the gate.
 You can invite your collaborators to share a folder with you, and the Events function gives you a history of all changes made to files within the folder.
 Need more storage?
-Sign in to your account on the Dropbox website and click the Get More Space link at the top of the page to see your options, which include upgrading for a fee or referring friends.
+Upgrade to a higher level for a fee or for referring friends.

 Sharing capabilities vary among cloud storage providers, and some don’t offer automatic alerts when changes are posted.
 If this is the case with yours, email or text your partner to alert her to your hard-earned finds.

 You’ll also want to share source information with your collaborator—part of the idea of citing sources, after all, is to help others verify your work.
 This is a great excuse to get into the habit of creating citations for all your sources and matching them up with the information each source provided, if you don’t already.
 Sharing source information is easy with the help of software such as Evernote.

 At some point, you may run out of cloud storage or need places to share data in a more targeted way.
 For example:

 - WorldCat‘s List feature allows you to compile lists of library resources worldwide.
 Save items from the card catalog to a list dedicated to your research project, including any desired notations.
 Make the list public and then send an invitation to your collaborator to view it.
 This is a great way to ensure you’re not both trying to get the same items through interlibrary loan.